intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/benchmark_quickstart.md

   - "transformer_int4_gpu"   # on Intel GPU, transformer-like API, (qtype=int4)
 cpu_embedding: False # whether put embedding to CPU
 streaming: False # whether output in streaming way (only avaiable now for gpu win related test_api)
+task: 'continuation' # task can be 'continuation', 'QA' and 'summarize'
 ```

 Some parameters in the yaml file that you can configure: